NagarajaN-Nethi/VGG-16/README.md

 Using Transfer Learning to create an Image Classifier on the TensorFlow framework:

 Used VGG 16 to classify from chest X-rays whether the patient is COVID positive or negative.
-(Old data X-raysnot used anymore.)
+(Old data X-rays not used anymore.)

 Accuracy Over Epochs: